nf-core/cutandrun/docs/output.md

     * `.computeMatrix.mat.gz`: heatmap matrix.
     * `*.mat.tab`: matrix and heatmap configs.

 </details>

-[Deeptools](https://github.com/deeptools/deepTools/) subtools computeMatrix and plotHeatmap are used to assess the distribution of fragments around genes and peaks.
+[Deeptools](https://github.com/deeptools/deepTools/) sub-tools computeMatrix and plotHeatmap are used to assess the distribution of fragments around genes and peaks.

 ## Summary and quality control